Qualified Muslim Counsellor and CBT Therapist

 Islamic Studies: Theology, Ethics, Arabic, Hadith Studies, Quranic Sciences, History and Fiqh.

-In addition to my most valuable experiences of being a daughter, sister, wife and mother, I have worked as a Counsellor/Psychotherapist with people from a variety of backgrounds, faiths and cultures, ranging from age 4 to 84.
+In addition to my most valuable experiences of being a daughter, sister, wife and mother, I have worked as a Counsellor/Psychotherapist with people from a variety of backgrounds, faiths and cultures, ranging from age 4 to 84 since 2011.
+I now work as a Cognitive Behavioural Therapist with adults.

 While working for educational and charity organisations, the NHS and my private practice, I had a variety of experience working with anxiety, depression, relationship difficulties, trauma and other distressing problems.

-Talk Wandsworth (South West London and St George’s Mental Health NHS Trust)
+Talk Wandsworth (South West London and St George’s Mental Health NHS Trust)- current

 Zamzam Muslim Counselling